Welcome Screen Design Guidelines for Asset Team by Bianca MaddelaWelcome Screen Design Guidelines for Asset Team by Bianca Maddela

 Once the Design Guideline PDF and HTML widget templates were done, the efficiency of the Asset Team increased due to clearer design parameters and easier access for custom design requests to me at the time.

-Anchoring the guidelines to the marketing site’s visual style gave the work immediate credibility without needing a formal brand system to exist first.
-Building the HTML widgets directly rather than writing instructions for non-developers to follow was the right call for the team's actual skill level and eliminated a layer of translation that would have introduced errors.
+Anchoring the guidelines to the marketing site's visual language worked.
+It gave the work immediate credibility without needing a formal brand system in place.
+Building the HTML widget templates directly, rather than writing instructions for non-developers to follow, eliminated a translation layer that would have introduced errors and slowed adoption.

-I’d scrap the PDF entirely and build a website from the start.
-The scope additions that came mid-project were signals that a static document wasn't the right medium.
-A web-based guideline would have accommodated all three deliverables natively, supported Glenn's copy-paste use case from day one, and remained easier to update as the brand evolved.
-I'd also use an AI writing assistance earlier in the drafting process.
-My instinct to over-document is real, and a tool that pushes back on verbosity earlier would have saved a revision cycle.
-Both lessons required the experience to surface.
-I wouldn't have known the medium was wrong until I saw what the work actually needed to become.
+If I returned to this project, I would scrap the PDF and build a website from the start.
+The scope additions mid-project were signals that a static document was not the right medium.
+A web-based guideline would have accommodated all three deliverables natively, supported Glenn's copy-paste workflow from day one, and remained easier to update as the brand evolved.

 Like this project